Career Regret: Why You Feel Behind & What To Do Next

 - Capture proof so your brain stops guessing.

 This is the same logic behind your Career Clarity hub: direction before decisions, evidence before identity.
-If you want the foundational framework, start at Career Clarity.
+If you want the foundational framework, start at Take free career snapshot quiz.

-The fastest way to reduce regret is to replace "I should've&" with "I'm testing&" Tiny experiments are the bridge between confusion and confidence.
+The fastest way to reduce regret is to replace "I should've&" with "I'm testing&" Validation sprints are the bridge between confusion and confidence.

 Examples that work even with a full-time job: